dalehamel/mctop-tool-example/docs/00900-benchmarking.md

 the same load testing tool we use to stress test our memcached and redis configurations.

+If you want to try it out for yourself, you can pull down the memcached test image used here with:

+// FIXME

+Or build it yourself from the Dockerfile. // FIXME bib ref to dockerfile in this repo

 ## memtier benchmark

 The `memtier_benchmark` tool can be used to generate load to the test memcached